Pam-BYFC/BYFC.github.io/shop.md

 title: Shop
 ---

 Welcome to the Barming Youth FC shop.
+Please view the items below and use the link at the bottom of the page to place an order.

+If you have any queries please send an email to [shop@barmingyouth.co.uk](shop@barmingyouth.co.uk)

 {% for item in site.data.shop %}
 ## {{ item.item }}